rzcastilho/do_it/README.md

 ### MainCommand

-It generates functions matching all defined commands in the project, delegating the call to the matched command.
+It's the entrypoint of your CLI, it generates functions matching all defined commands in the project, delegating the call to the matched command.

 A `MainCommand` could be defined as follows: